ISicily/dts-rebuild-action/README.md

           owner: ${{ github.repository_owner }}
           repo: ${{ github.event.repository.name }}
           token: ${{ github.token }}
+          collectionFile: dts/collection.json
+          errorFile: dts/error.json
+          frequency: 600000
 ```

+You can change the `collectionFile` and `errorFile` values if you'd like to save the files to a different directory and/or file name.

+The `frequency` should be set to the number of milliseconds between runs of the action (as set in the cron section).
+This is used to check for any commits since the last run.
+If there've been no commits, we don't
+run the job.

-That workflow will run the action once a day at 2:42am UTC time.
+The workflow in the above config will run the action once a day at 2:42am UTC time.
 The 'cron' entry dictates when the action runs.

 You can read more about scheduled github actions [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) including how to set the
 schedule, or how to trigger the action for other events like a commit or PR.